KevinHerklotz/eastereck/README.md

 # eastereck

 You like to amaze or annoy users of your website with funny easter eggs?
 Then this repository is what you need!
-It provides lots of functionality and a simple API.
+It provides you a lot of easter eggs and a simple API.

-A library that provides funny easter eggs for your page.
+If you have more ideas, tell me!

 Notice that it is still in development.

-If you have more ideas, tell me!

 ## Include it into your project

-Everything (images, sounds, style, ...) is included in one JavaScript file, so you only need this one file.

 ### Via npm